Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 Let's now compare your answers with ours:

-- The `id` will be represented with a `UInt`, as it is a relative time delta signifying a change in block numbers.
+- The `id` will be represented with a `UInt`.
-- The `title` will be represented with bytes, with a maximum of 25 characters, `Bytes(25)`
+- The `title` will be represented with `Bytes(25)` (Bytes with a maximum of 25 characters).
-- The `link` will be represented with bytes, with a maximum of 150 characters, considering the length of most URLS, `Bytes(25)`
+- The `link` will be represented with `Bytes(25)` (Bytes with a maximum of 150 characters), considering the length of most URLs.
-- The `description` will be represented with bytes, with a maximum of 180 characters, for a really short description.
+- The `description` will be represented with `Bytes(180) (Bytes with a maximum of 180 characters), for a really short description.
 - The `owner` will be represented with `Address`.
-In order to maintain anonymity, only the wallet address of the proposer is sufficient (at least for now).
+In order to maintain anonymity, using only the wallet address of the proposer as a means of identification is sufficient (at least for now).
 - The `deadline` will be represented with `UInt`, as it is a relative time delta signifying a change in block number.

 Now the Admin would like to deploy the main contract, and a user could create proposal.
 How do we pass this to the backend?